 Interest rate risk

-One of the aims of the DSTA is to finance the public debt at the lowest possible cost, with an acceptable risk for the budget.
+One of the objectives of the DSTA is to finance the public debt at the lowest possible cost, with an acceptable risk for the budget.
 The main risk for the budget is interest rate risk, which is the risk that interest costs vary due to fluctuations in the market.
 This risk is managed by an interest rate risk framework which is revisited periodically, in order to respond to changing circumstances.

-The risk for the budget is minimized when the interest rates on the public debt are fixed for as long as possible.
+The risk for the budget is minimised when the interest rates on the public debt are fixed for as long as possible.
 In this way the interest costs are as stable and as certain as possible.
 However, in general, the longer the interest rates are fixed, the higher the interest costs will be.
 Therefore, a balance has to be found between risk and costs.

 In the risk framework for the period 2008-2015 this balance was thought to be optimal when the interest rate was continuously fixed for a seven year period.
 In order to reach this desired risk, the DSTA used interest rate swaps.
 In view of the historically low interest rates, it became in 2012 to deviate from what was known as the 7-year benchmark.
-The deviation implied that the interest rate period of long term state bonds no longer had to be swapped back to 7 years, implying less reliance on interest rate swaps.
+The deviation implied that the interest rate period of long term state bonds no longer had to be swapped back to seven years, implying less reliance on interest rate swaps.
 This caused a gradual increase in the maturity of the portfolio compared to the 7-year benchmark.
 A more extensive description of the 7-year benchmark and the deviations that were allowed can be found in chapter 4 of the Outlook 2012.

 Under the interest rate risk framework for the period 2016-2019 a reassessment of the balance between risk and costs led to a new desired average maturity of the portfolio (debt and swaps) of 6.4 years.
 This framework was less dependent on interest rate swaps.
 The average maturity is a measure of the long term interest rate risk.
 To manage the short term risk an additional measure was introduced: the short term refixing amount.
 The short term refixing amount reflects the nominal amount of debt and swaps for which interest rates have to be refixed within the next twelve months.
 For 2016-2019 the short term refixing amount is maximised at 18% of the total public debt.
 The interest rate risk framework 2016-2019 is described in the chapter 4 of the Outlook 2016.